123joshuawu/csspeed/README.md

+# CSSpeed

+#### Intro to ITWS Fall 2020

-## Team 10
+#### Team 10

-Hi my name is Joshua Wu and this is my repository

-### hi world Ethan Whitton this is my signature right here for this lab assignment Josh here you go
+- Ethan Whitton
+- Joshua Wu

+#### Running the application

+Since this app was developed using only JavaScript, CSS, and HTML, all you need to do is open `index.html` in your web browser of choice.

+A version of this application is also available at [https://123joshuawu.github.io/csspeed/]()